 Our helpline hours on weekdays are between 9 am and 11 pm.
 We run an out of hour’s weekend helpline service where if you leave a message, someone will get back to you within 48 hours.

-If you are calling outside helpline hours, you can leave a voicemail message with your name, phone number (including area code) and a time that is suitable for us to call you back.
-If you would like us to leave you a message please let us know otherwise we will not call you back.
-We will be calling from the helpline number 08080 10 10 11.
+If you call outside of helpline hours you can leave a voicemail message with your name, phone number (including area code) and a time that is suitable for us to call.
+We will only call from the helpline number 08080 10 10 11.

-We keep statistics about our helpline calls to have a better understanding of where our callers live and where they have found our helpline number.
-We ask for your age and location but do not ask for any personal details unless you are being referred into one of our services.
+We keep statistics of our helpline calls to have a better understanding of where people are calling from and where they find out about us.
+We ask for your age and location but will not take any personal details unless you are being referred into one of our services.

 If you have used the helpline, we’d really appreciate your feedback.
-Click here to provide some quick feedback
+Click here to fill out our feedback form.